Compare Differences: Sony a6300 vs 6500

 Sony has been leading the mirrorless camera race for several years now, offering numerous popular models to all genres of photographers.

-Despite not being the latest models here in 2020, the Alpha a6300 and a6500 are still two top-rated compact cameras, with a wide range of excellent lenses to boot.
+Despite not being the latest models here in 2021, the Alpha a6300 and a6500 are still two top-rated compact cameras, with a wide range of excellent e-mount lenses to boot.

 [Related: Sony a6400 vs a5600]